fridge-dev/regicide/README.md

 |Queen|15|30|
 |King|20|40|

-Note: Attack means both the amount of damage the enemy does to current player in step 4 and the value of the card when a player plays it.
+Note: Attack means both the amount of damage the enemy does to current player in step 4 and the value of the card when a player plays it/discards it for taking damage.

 ### Enemy Immunity and Jester card